 I like the way unit economics are displayed and the stage in which things are at.
 This reminds me as well that you should definitely include a slide covering traction.
 Either on this slide or on a separate one.
 Investors want to know what kind of acceptance your venture has received from the market and if you are ready to scale the business with the capital you are looking to raise.

 Many founders make the mistake with raising capital to just to start the company.
 This ultimately results in taking unnecessary dilution right out of the gate.
 You want to raise financing to speed up the machine and not to build it.

-The market is going to determine the potential exit of the investor.
+The market is going to determine the potential exit of the investor and one of the most important slides from this pitch deck template.
 If you are operating in a small market also the returns could be impacted by this.
 I like how Thiel walks the person that is reading this slide through the growth that such a market is experiencing over time.